DevRx28/ap-ecommerce/README.md

 Then navigate to the solr directory using `cd solr-4.7.2/example` and start the java app using `java -jar start.jar`

-Once the Apache Solr server is running, use another terminal window or tab and run the following commands to run the django server:
+Once the Apache Solr server is running, use another terminal window or tab and run the following commands to rebuild the Solr index:

 ```
 source ~/oscar/bin/activate
-python ~/oscar/ecommerce/manage.py runserver
+python3 ~/oscar/ecommerce/manage.py rebuild_index
 ```
+Then run `python3 ~/oscar/ecommerce/manage.py runserver` to start the django server.

 Finally, navigate to either 127.0.0.1:8000 or localhost:8000 on your web browser and the website should be up and running.